 - Amazon sellers: Whitebox’s platform is designed to work with Amazon sales.
 Each order processed through the company is Prime-eligible through the use of Fulfillment by Amazon’s (FBA) fulfillment network.
 Whitebox’s Growth Agency interprets data from your Amazon sales to implement content optimization, ad strategy, and supply chain development.
-Plus, items fulfilled through Whitebox are listed on the company’s own Amazon seller account, which boasts 97% positivity on 6,500+ reviews.
+Plus, items fulfilled through Whitebox are listed on the company’s own Amazon seller account, which boasts 98% positivity from 26,000+ ratings.

 - Multipreneurs: Outsourcing to a full-service marketplace management company is an excellent choice for time-strapped entrepreneurs who have other ventures to attend to.
 It might be costly, but it covers many separate functions that would otherwise take time out of your day (or labor costs out of your bottom line).

 - Dropshippers: Whitebox can manage your dropship operation in addition to your traditional store(s).

 - Product manufacturers: Amazon marketplace fees, FBA costs, and Whitebox charges will all take a bite out of your bottom line.
 Because of this, Whitebox is the ideal full-service partner for product manufacturers that have large markups of 250% or more.